-If you’re having a family meal or hosting a group, Avocado Baked Eggs are fabulous paired with micro-greens and Oven-Baked Bacon for a next-level brunch board that’s gorgeous and super-tasty.
-Serve it with a side of salsa and hot sauce for topping the eggs, and Bloody Caesars or DIY Bellinis, depending on your crowd.
-You can also use the extra avocado you scooped out of the centers for guacamole or a batch of my friend Kate’s Tomatillo Avocado Salsa.
+If you're having a family meal or hosting a group, Avocado Baked Eggs are a fabulous choice.
+Pair them with micro-greens and Oven-Baked Bacon for a next-level brunch board that's gorgeous and super-tasty.
+Serve with salsa and hot sauce for topping the eggs, and Bloody Caesars or DIY Bellinis, depending on your crowd.
+You can use the extra avocado you scooped for guacamole or a batch of my friend Kate's Tomatillo Avocado Salsa.
 If you don't know everyone's preferences, make a few without bacon so you have something for everyone.

 Let me know when you try this recipe, I'm always excited when someone makes one of my favorites!
 I'd love to know what you're sharing on your brunch boards or platters too.

 Avocado Baked Eggs with Bacon